 Related: If you want a cheaper option, Garmin 010-01225-00 Vivofit Fitness Band can be it.
 This is an older model, so it lacks a few of the upgrades that the company has added to the newer Garmin vívofit 2 Activity Tracker, but it’s still a great device.
 The Garmin vívofit is available in the Wings for Life version as well as with or without a heart monitor.

 Dimensions: 0.51 x 7.87 x 0.59 inches; 9 inch wristbands available

 Specific features: USB charging unit, tracks sleep quality & duration, access to the Polar Flow application and service

 Best use: Day and night tracking; great for watersports.
 If you want heart rate tracking, you have to buy the unit separately

 Polar Loop Activity Tracker is very affordable.
 This wrist wearable tracker will record information 24 hours, 7 days a week, including the hours one is sleeping.

 The device has features that help the wearer both set and achieve the goals he sets.
-The device has a LED display; ad will track the time of day, the numbers of steps one takes, and the calories one burns.
+The device has a LED display; it will track the time of day, the numbers of steps one takes, and the calories one burns.
 The tracker has Bluetooth Smart features so it can automatically synchronize with the app and training community.
 Ideal for water sports and the battery has a five-day lifespan when used continuously.
 The heart rate sensor is compatible with the tracker but is sold separately.

 - Very affordable